install.packages("survival")

 Note that R treats the \ as a special character so you either need to use / or \(\backslash \backslash\) in file paths.

-Also note that on the Linux server (i.e. on Rstudio Pro via Posit Workbench), the path starts at /home/username, so filepaths relative to your directory can start “~/” followed by the folder where the file is located.
+Also note that on the Linux server (i.e. on Rstudio Pro via Posit Workbench), the path starts at /home/username, so filepaths relative to your directory can start “~/” followed by the folder where the file is located, as shown above.

 Alternatively, we can convert the file from .xlsx format to .csv format first, and then read it in.